 The year 2016 made it possible to highlight a few significant changes that have taken place within the association.
-In fact, ATIBT has reinvented itself and reinforced its teams.
-It is ready to take on many new challenges, enthusiastically manage the projects entrusted by its donors and continue fulfilling its everyday role for its members.
+In fact, ATIBT has reinvented itself and reinforced its must be valued, and that a genuine timber teams.
+It is ready to take on many new challenges, enthusiastically manage the must be established, by combining both projects entrusted by its donors and continue fulfilling its everyday role for its tional foresters and local players. members.